microsoft/terminal/doc/specs/#7335 - Console Allocation Policy.md

 ### Why two values?

-**hidden** is intended to be used by console applications that want finer-grained control over the visiblity of their console windows, but that still need a console host to service console APIs.
+**hidden** is intended to be used by console applications that want finer-grained control over the visibility of their console windows, but that still need a console host to service console APIs.
 This includes most scripting language interpreters.